Daniel Tambourine – Owner

 Renee Dunstan, CPDT – General Manager

 Renee has a Master’s Degree in Psychology with a focus on animal behavior.
 Her thesis looked at the validity of canine temperament tests used in shelters to determine adoptability.
 She completed a training apprenticeship with Dan in 1994 and in 1996 she joined Dan to help grow the Crossroads facility.
-In addition to a certification as a Certified Pet Dog Trainer, Renee is a certified Pet Care Technician through the former Pet Care Services Association and a CGC evaluator.
-Currently, she oversees all office, resort and training functions.
+In addition to a certification as a Certified Pet Dog Trainer, Renee is also a CGC evaluator.
+Her specialty is working with fearful/anxious dogs.
+She understands first hand the issues owners face with this dogs as she successfully worked with her black lab Roxy, who had a great number of fears and anxiety when Renee first adopted her – Roxy overcame all of her fears, and even went on to complete in agility.
+Currently, Renee oversees all office, resort and training functions.
 Renee is a native of Southern California and currently resides in Belmont Shore (Long Beach, CA).
 She competes in agility, although has just recently had to retire her agility dog; a black lab named Roxy.
 She is looking for a new agility partner!

 Jennifer Bartels – Kennel Manager